 Beginning at the Beginning: The Foundational Elements of Early Childhood Mental Health Consultation – Part II

-TTAC is pleased to host an informative 3- part webinar series titled Beginning at the Beginning: Mental Health Consultation in Infant & Toddler Care presented by Kadija Johnston, LCSW.
-The webinar series highlights that Early Childhood Mental Health Consultation (ECMHC) recognizes the centrality of the provider- child relationship.
+TTAC was pleased to host an informative 3- part webinar series titled Beginning at the Beginning: Mental Health Consultation in Infant & Toddler Care presented by Kadija Johnston, LCSW.
+The webinar series highlighted that Early Childhood Mental Health Consultation (ECMHC) recognizes the centrality of the provider- child relationship.
 ECMHC is aimed at supporting, or when need be enhancing, relational health between children and those who care for them, as well as among adults in early care and education settings and systems.

 Part 2 Description:

 Having articulated the theoretical premises and foundational essentials of ECMH Consultation in the initial webinar, the second in the series explored the centrality of the ECMH Consultant – consultee relationship in building provider capacity and evincing better outcomes for children.
 Specifically the presentation will focus on the Consultative Stance.
 The compilation of essential elements of clinical comportment, developed by Kadija Johnston and Charles Brinamen, was shown to promote effectiveness and sustain ECMH Consultants in their work.
 Following an overview of the ten elements comprising the Consultative Stance, we focused on those components that correlate most closely with enhanced provider capacity and explore practical ways of incorporating these elements in the practice of consultation.